 For example, where is the chapter about Christmas?
 Where is the chapter about Easter and sunrise services?
 Where is the chapter about the change from Sabbath to Sunday worship?
-These and many other topics are the bases of the most sweeping and pervasive paganism in Christianity (the stated title and goal of the book).
+These and many other changes from the apostolic church are the results of the most sweeping and pervasive aspects of paganism in Christianity (the stated title and goal of the book).
 But, while the authors briefly mention some of these topics (the origin of the Eucharist, for example), they are so careful to not alienate Catholics from the ranks of Evangelical Christianity that they simply cannot do what the book was ostensibly written to accomplish: document how little contemporary Christianity resembles Biblical Christianity and how much it instead resembles ancient paganism.

 The primary goal of the book is summarized: “We pray that this book will help you to do your part in straightening out the crooked path of the contemporary church” (p. xxx).
 But there are more or less crooked paths.
 There are more or less egregious errors in the church.
 There are more or less clearly-demonstrated pagan rituals and perspectives in the church.
 And the authors decided to spend their time with relative minutia rather than the most crooked paths.

 Perhaps the authors believed that they could subtly address such subjects as the pervasive paganism of Catholicism (and its lasting effect even on Protestantism) via small, non-offensive segues.
 But their approach leaves much of Catholicism (and evangelical) practices untouched, while the “organic church” goal remains neither clearly established nor rigorously researched.
 And the research does matter!